abhishekarya1/Hash-Define-myNotes/content/java/misc.md

 ## Misc Points

+What is **Metaspace** in JVM?
+Its the non-heap space (Method area) in the runtime memory of JVM which stores metadata related to classes e.g. their members and methods info.
+This memory region grows automatically by default so JVM faces less `OutOfMemoryError` if its properly tuned.
+It is the successor of _PermGen_ space that used to be allocated as part of Heap before Java 8.

 How to execute code before the `main()` method?
 Write the code in `static{ }` block of the class containing `main()` method so that it runs during class initialization.
 Doing it in the instance initializer block won't work since JVM doesn't call this class (and `main()` method) using a class instance.

 ```java